BrandonToushan/Machine_Learning/README.md

-Projects and practice working with machine learning applications can be found in this repository.
+Quick and simple projects working with machine learning applications can be found in this repository.